 Israeli Falafel

 Israeli falafel shares many similarities with Lebanese falafel, using chickpeas as its main ingredient.
-However, Israeli falafel balls are usually smaller and have a slightly crunchier texture.
+However, Israeli falafel balls are usually more petite and have a slightly crunchier texture.
 They’re served in a pita and include a variety of fillings, such as hummus, pickled vegetables, salad, and tahini sauce.

 While these falafels have regional differences, they all share flavorful, satisfying, and highly nutritious characteristics.
 It’s a testament to the rich and diverse culinary traditions across the Middle East.